 Lindsay Henry is a writer from the small town of St. Charles, Michigan.
 She fell in love with reading at a young age when she first read THE RAINBOW FISH by Marcus Pfister to her class.
 The writing came soon after, and she’s never looked back.
 She attended Central Michigan University, where she graduated Summa Cum Laude with a bachelor’s degree in Interpersonal Communication and a master’s degree in Communication.

 Lindsay has worn many hats in the world of words, including: newspaper reporter, church video announcement girl, romantic relationship breakup researcher, public speaking instructor, voiceover artist and script writer.
 Her work has been published on The Huffington Post, Amy Poehler's Smart Girls at the Party, Mogul, Girls Leadership, Libero Network and beUtiful magazine.
-By day, she works as a copywriter for a production company.
+By day, she works as a copywriter for a marketing & advertising company.
 By early morning/night, she writes Young Adult fiction.

 I grew up on a dead end street on the banks of the Bad River (yes, that's the river's real name) in St. Charles, Mich.